-Once you’ve determined your multiple, multiply your total costs by that number to get the amount you feel accurately represents your suffering.
+Multiply the total of your hard costs by one or two to get a fair estimate of your pain and suffering value.
 The result is the total amount you will demand for a final settlement.
 Although basic, the multiple method does help give you a rough starting point for your demand.

 How Much is Your Injury Claim Worth?